New Jersey Department of State and New Jersey Commission on National and Community Service

 Alternative Match: Under certain circumstances, applicants may qualify to meet alternative matching requirements that increase over the years to 35 percent instead of 50 percent as specified in the regulations at 45 CFR §2521.60(b).
 To qualify, applicants must demonstrate that the proposed program is either located in a rural county or in a severely economically distressed community as defined in the Application Instructions.
 Applicants who plan to request an alternative match schedule must submit a request at the time the application is submitted.
 State programs submit requests for alternative match to the Commission.

--Tuesday, December 12: Applications due to NJ Commission on eGrants
+- Tuesday, December 18 Applications due to NJ Commission on eGrants by 4:00 PM

--Tuesday, January 9: Approximate notification of state level selection by NJ Commission
+- Wednesday, January 16 Approximate notification of state level selection by NJ

--Wednesday, January 17: NJ Commission due date for Competitive package submission to CNCS
+- Wednesday, January 30 NJ Commission due date for Competitive package submission to

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.